Dr. Gonzalo Paz, CLAS professor, was quoted in a recent Xinhua article covering President Xi Jinping’s visit to Argentina. Article in Spanish.

 Winning essays will be awarded the Marcos and Ida Kerschner Prize: $2,500 for first place, $1,500 for second place, and $1,000 for third place.
-The top submission will also be eligible for publication in Americas Quarterly, the leading publication on politics, business, and culture in the Americas.
-Submissions will be evaluated by a committee set up by Georgetown Law’s Center for the Advancement of the Rule of Law in the Americas (CAROLA).
+The top submission will also be eligible for publication in Americas Quarterly.
 Due November 30, 2018!

 CLAS congratulates Professors Erick Langer and Miléna Santoro for the publication of a new book by University of Nebraska Press which they co-edited.
-The book, titled Hemispheric Indigeneities, is a critical anthology that brings together indigenous and nonindigenous scholars specializing in the Andes, Mesoamerica, and Canada.
-The overarching theme is the changing understanding of indigeneity from first contact to the contemporary period in three of the world’s major regions of indigenous peoples.
+The book, titled Hemispheric Indignities, is a critical anthology that brings together indigenous and non indigenous scholars specializing in the Andes, Mesoamerica, and Canada.

 We write to share the very sad news of the tragic death of Wendy Karina Martinez, CLAS MA 2012.
-Wendy passed away last night after being attacked and stabbed near Logan Circle while jogging.
-This has been a difficult year of deaths in the CLAS community, and this one, with its violence, is perhaps the hardest to take.
 Let us find strength in one another, in our faith, and in the mission and sense of connectedness that unite us.
 And let us pray for Wendy and her family and friends at this terribly difficult time.

 CLAS Professor Anna Deeny interviews poet Mercedes Roffé.
 This interview covered Roffé’s writing process and the inspiration behind her latest work, Ghost Opera.